-Note 2: For Youth EuroBaskets and Small Countries Championships for Men and Women, please refer to the "Youth and Small Countries Event Manual".
+Note 2: For Youth EuroBaskets and Small Countries Championships for Men and Women, please refer to the "Event Manual for FIBA Youth EuroBaskets and FIBA European Championships for Small Countries".

 14.3.
 Club Competitions

 Please refer to the respective Competition "Event Manual".